 Using a Java-based operating system, the Sony UBP-X800M2 has a simple and minimalistic user interface.
 It’s easy to use yet lacks any fancy graphics and does feel quite basic.

-Aside from being a superb media player, within minutes you can connect to Wi-Fi and stream content from all of your favourites including Netflix, Amazon Prime Video and YouTube.
+Aside from being a superb media player, within minutes you can connect to Wi-Fi and stream content from all of your favourites including Netflix, Amazon Prime Video (30-day FREE trial) and YouTube.
 Sadly, they are the only apps as the unit lacks access to an app store.

 Regardless of the media, the picture quality is extremely good with wide colour contrast and sharp images.
 The Sony UBP-X800M2 displays the deepest blacks and sparkling whites.
 Even on normal TV speaker, audio is punchy, crisp and detailed.